 I'm not sure it's worth the high price

-But the fact there is a particular way to cut the Abus Super Extreme 2500 faster than some of the other angle grinder resistant locks (many of which are much cheaper), means that it’s probably best to go with one of those, unless you love the frame mount.
+But the fact there is a particular way to cut the Abus Super Extreme 2500 faster than all the other angle grinder resistant locks (most of which are much cheaper), means that it’s probably best to go with one of those, unless you love the frame mount.

 Alternatives to the Abus Super Extreme 2500